Global Development Challenges and Innovation

 - examine a range of innovative responses to each development challenge discussed.

 You will work in groups to develop an in-depth understanding of a specific country’s response to the development challenge outlined in the previous week’s lecture.
 In these groups, you will draw on multimedia resources and your own creativity to explore:

 - how responses are developed and by whom

 - how support is mobilised

-- and different ways to measure their success or failure.
+- different ways to measure their success or failure.

 Module learning outcomes

-- 1. Develop an understanding of key development challenges.
+- 1. Develop a critical understanding of key development challenges.

-- 2. Demonstrate a capacity to reflect on the politics and processes that underpin responses to development challenges.
+- 2. Demonstrate a capacity to critically reflect on the politics and processes that underpin responses to development challenges

 - 4. Demonstrate good writing skills that showcase the student’s ability to be reflexive and to engage with academic and policy literature.